Activism & Politics

 Also see:

-At first glance it looks like men don’t care that woman are being raped, beaten, bruised, pushed around, punched, slapped, kicked, bitten, thrown, tied up, locked in, followed, interrogated, humiliated, mutilated, tortured, terrorized, shot, kicked, choked, and bludgeoned to death by their husbands, boyfriends and ex’s.
-At first it does seem as though we just don’t care.
-But with a closer look, it appears that the general silence or apathy most men show toward the issue of men’s violence against women is only a disguise.
+At first glance, it looks like men don't care that women are being raped, beaten, bruised, pushed around, punched, slapped, kicked, bitten, thrown, tied up, locked in, followed, interrogated, humiliated, mutilated, tortured, terrorized, shot, kicked, choked and bludgeoned to death by their husbands, boyfriends and ex's.
+At first it does seem as though we just don't care.
+But with a closer look, it appears that the general silence or apathy most men show toward the issue of men's violence against women is only a disguise.
+It's a mask that comes undone at the first hint of female resistance.

 So you're a man and you actually care about women, but you don't know how to stop other men from raping and murdering women?
 Here's a handy dandy (not-exhaustive) list of things you could try.